 Fall Season: First Lego League

 During the fall (September to December), students can register for FIRST LEGO League (aka FLL) to participate with a team of fellow students in a regional competition.
 FIRST is an organization which promotes STEM learning and cooperative competition in robotics for students from kindergarten to high school.
-During First Lego League students will do 3 things:
+The FIRST LEGO League is for middle school students in grades 4 to 8.

-- Learn how to build and program Lego Mindstorms robots to compete on a challenge board.
+- Learn how to build and program Lego Mindstorms robots to compete on the season challenge board.

 - Research and develop a solution to a current problem based on the topic of the year.